 The book explains how we struggle to cope in the face of an avalanche of information.
 Many people have heard of Moore’s law; computer processing capacity doubles every 18 months.
 This extra computing power leads to rapid increases in the information we can access and share.
 The authors proceed to introduce Amdahl’s law; this compares the increase in the processing power of computers with the abilities of humans to use that information.
 The authors compare the meteoric rise in computing power with the human capabilities of hearing, vision, visual reaction time, auditory reaction time and working memory.
 These human abilities have barely changed over time.
 Not being able to keep up with data availability might be a factor in the rapid increase in stress, anxiety and depression worldwide.
 Perhaps we can’t cope with the amount of opportunities and threats that come to our senses.
 The authors question whether constantly scanning for new information makes us feel burnt out.
 Does unlimited data make us overly compare ourselves to others, think that we can’t handle the volume of data at work or that we are missing out on opportunities?

 With so many things competing for our attention, what should we do, and who should we listen to?

 “I wish it need not have happened in my time,” said Frodo.
 “So do I,” said Gandalf, “and so do all who live to see such times.
 But that is not for them to decide.
 All we have to decide is what to do with the time that is given us.”
 Gandalf and Frodo in Tolkien’s Lord of the Rings.

 - Consider how much “technoference” you are creating in the world.
 Do your posts help others thrive and connect?
 Or are they just more noise?

-- Are the posts you share grounded in a strong evidence base?
+- Are the posts you share grounded in a solid evidence base?

-- As you share things and comment do you keep your emotions balanced?
-For example, would you repeat your comments if you were face to face with the person?
+- As you share things and comment, do you keep your emotions balanced?
+For example, would you repeat your words if you were face to face with the person?